510630866_705234498932848_8973625273203396350_n.jpg

-● About The Orr's & Bailey Islands Fire Department
+● About Orr’s and Bailey Islands Fire Department

 For decades, the men and women of OBIFD have served this community — responding to fires, rescues, and medical emergencies with dedication and care.